richardsonian/RadioTransfer/README.md

 Radio Transfer is a Minecraft mod which allows players to build customizable, upgradeable radios which can wirelessly transfer items, fluids, power, and data.

 ## How to intitialize environment and run from the source code (Using IntelliJ IDEA)
-_steps copied from the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) (Section: "Terminal-free IntelliJ IDEA configuration)_
+_steps copied from the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) (Section: "Terminal-free IntelliJ IDEA configuration")_

 - Clone this repo, and cd to the project directory
 - Make sure you have an internet connection which won't block any websites that might be needed for initialization *cough*